UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <br>
 [**Attribution**](https://altair-viz.github.io/gallery/airports.html)

-Which of the following projections types would have been used to create this plot?
+Which of the following projection types would have been used to create this plot?

 <iframe src="/module6/airports.html" width="100%" height="580px">